Madriix/unrealircd-rpc-node/README.md

 here, with an allowed IP, and changing the `wss://127.0.0.1:8600/` too if needed.

 Please note that I only tested the ServerBan.js class.
 I don't know if the others work.
 I was inspired by the code [unrealircd-rpc-php](https://github.com/unrealircd/unrealircd-rpc-php) by copying.
-I use it on an irc-framework bot, it works well for ServerBan/add/del/list.
+I use it on an irc-framework bot, it works well for ServerBan (add/del/list).

-I added setTimeout because it looks like a second command doesn't want to run immediately right after another.
+I added `setTimeout` because it looks like a second command doesn't want to run immediately right after another.